yyyy52/yucpc/README.md

 │   │   ├── list.html            //List page template like blog or news page
 │   │   └── single.html          //Single page template like the post in blog or news │   ├── index.html               //Homepage template
+│   ├── other                    //Single page template like the post in other │   │   └── single.html
 │   ├── page
 │   │   └── single.html          //Single page template like contact
 │   ├── partials                 //Components that can be used in other templates